hyperledger-archives/fabric/devenv/baseimage/README.md

 - Step 1: Decide on the version number to be used and update the packer.json template variables:release
 - Step 2: Initiate a build

 Note: You will need credentials to the public repositories, as discussed in Uploading Permissions below.
 If you do not have these credentials, you are probably not an image release manager.
-Otherwise, discuss it on the OBC slack to see if you should be added.
+Otherwise, discuss it on the Hyperledger slack to see if you should be added.

 ### Hosted Build Method

 "make push" will push the build configuration to atlas for cloud-hosted building of the images.
 You only need to have the ATLAS_TOKEN defined for this to succeed, as the atlas build server will push the artifacts out to the respective hosts once the build completes.
 Therefore, the repository credentials are already cached on the build server and you only need credentials for the build-server itself.
-You can check the status of the build [here](https://atlas.hashicorp.com/obc/build-configurations/baseimage/)
+You can check the status of the build [here](https://atlas.hashicorp.com/hyperledger/build-configurations/baseimage/)

 ### Local Build Method